DensityCo/charts/CONTRIBUTING.md

 * charts/foo-bar/styles.scss contains your chart styles.
 * charts/foo-bar/story.js contains your react-storyboard story.
 Use it to present different states of your chart.

+To install all of the dependencies for each chart:
+=> npm run installall

-To build the storyboard and start a development server:
+To build the storybook and start a development server:
-=> npm run storyboard
+=> npm run storybook
 ```

 ## Previewing